rzerbini/rzerbini.github.io/_posts/2023-08-21-bspwm-archlinux.md

 bar (here polybar, throught a script): ~/bin/polybar.launch.sh &
 wallpaper: nitrogen --restore &
 ```

+#### Picom
+The default configuration is available in /etc/xdg/picom.conf.
+For modifications, it can be copied to ~/.config/picom/picom.conf or ~/.config/picom.conf.

+To use another custom configuration file with picom, use the following command:

+$ picom --$HOME/.config/picom/picom.conf

 #### Bar: polybar
 We won’t use the default bspwm bar, but Polybar: highy customizable and documented.
 And fully compatible with bspwm.